jcmourey/SharingCoreDataObjectsBetweenICloudUsers/README.md

 `ShareLink` requires the sharing object be [`Transferable`](https://developer.apple.com/documentation/coretransferable/transferable).
 The `Photo` class in this sample conforms to the protocol by implementing [`transferRepresentation`](https://developer.apple.com/documentation/coretransferable/transferable/transferrepresentation) to provide a [`CKShareTransferRepresentation`](https://developer.apple.com/documentation/cloudkit/cksharetransferrepresentation) instance, which is based on a new share it creates by calling [`share(_:to:completion:)`](https://developer.apple.com/documentation/coredata/nspersistentcloudkitcontainer/3746834-share).

- Core Data uses CloudKit zone sharing to share objects.
+ `NSPersistentCloudKitContainer` uses CloudKit zone sharing to share objects.
 Each share has its own record zone on the CloudKit server.
 CloudKit has a limit on how many record zones a database can have.
 To avoid reaching the limit over time, the sample app provides an option for users to share an object by adding it to an existing share, as the following example shows:

 ``` swift
 func shareObject(_ unsharedObject: NSManagedObject, to existingShare: CKShare?,
                  completionHandler: ((_ share: CKShare?, _ error: Error?) -> Void)? = nil)
 ```

 The system sharing UI may change the share and save it directly to the CloudKit server.
-Since iOS 16.4, iPadOS 16.4, macOS 13.3, and watchOS 9.4, [`NSPersistentCloudKitContainer`](https://developer.apple.com/documentation/coredata/nspersistentcloudkitcontainer) automatically observes the changes and updates the share it maintains.
-Therefore, apps don't need to do anything for the synchronization between the system sharing UI and Core Data.
-To support earlier systems that can't upgrade to the latest versions, developers can implement the relevant methods of [`UICloudSharingControllerDelegate`](https://developer.apple.com/documentation/uikit/uicloudsharingcontrollerdelegate) or [`NSCloudSharingServiceDelegate`](https://developer.apple.com/documentation/appkit/nscloudsharingservicedelegate) to update the share Core Data maintains.
+Since iOS 16.4, iPadOS 16.4, macOS 13.3, and watchOS 9.4, `NSPersistentCloudKitContainer` automatically observes the changes and updates the share it maintains.
+To support earlier systems that can't upgrade to the latest versions, implement the relevant methods of [`UICloudSharingControllerDelegate`](https://developer.apple.com/documentation/uikit/uicloudsharingcontrollerdelegate) or [`NSCloudSharingServiceDelegate`](https://developer.apple.com/documentation/appkit/nscloudsharingservicedelegate) to update the share `NSPersistentCloudKitContainer` maintains.

 The sample app doesn't interact with the system sharing UI for other purposes.
 Apps that need to do so can create a [`CKSystemSharingUIObserver`](https://developer.apple.com/documentation/cloudkit/cksystemsharinguiobserver) object and provide a closure for [`systemSharingUIDidSaveShareBlock`](https://developer.apple.com/documentation/cloudkit/cksystemsharinguiobserver/4027493-systemsharinguididsaveshareblock) and [`systemSharingUIDidStopSharingBlock`](https://developer.apple.com/documentation/cloudkit/cksystemsharinguiobserver/4027494-systemsharinguididstopsharingblo) to detect and react to the changes.
-For systems where `CKSystemSharingUIObserver` is unavailable, apps can use `UICloudSharingControllerDelegate` or `NSCloudSharingServiceDelegate` to do so.
+For systems where `CKSystemSharingUIObserver` is unavailable, use `UICloudSharingControllerDelegate` or `NSCloudSharingServiceDelegate`.

-Core Data doesn't support cross-share relationships.
+`NSPersistentCloudKitContainer` doesn't support cross-share relationships.
 That is, it doesn't allow relating objects associated with different shares.
-When sharing an object, Core Data moves the entire object graph, which includes the object and all its relationships, to the share's record zone.
-When a participant stops participating in a share, Core Data deletes the object graph from the shared persistent store.
+When sharing an object, `NSPersistentCloudKitContainer` moves the entire object graph, which includes the object and all its relationships, to the share's record zone.
+When a participant stops participating in a share, `NSPersistentCloudKitContainer` deletes the object graph from the shared persistent store.

-- Note: For details about Core Data and CloudKit sharing, see [Build apps that share data through CloudKit and Core Data](https://developer.apple.com/videos/play/wwdc2021/10015/) and [What's new in CloudKit](https://developer.apple.com/videos/play/wwdc2021/10086).
+- Note: For more information about Core Data and CloudKit sharing, see [Build apps that share data through CloudKit and Core Data](https://developer.apple.com/videos/play/wwdc2021/10015/) and [What's new in CloudKit](https://developer.apple.com/videos/play/wwdc2021/10086).

 ## Detect relevant changes by consuming store persistent history
 When importing data from CloudKit, `NSPersistentCloudKitContainer` records the changes on Core Data objects in the store's persistent history, and triggers remote change notifications (`.NSPersistentStoreRemoteChange`) so apps can keep their state up-to-date.
 The sample app observes the notification and performs the following actions in the notification handler: